blackfennec-org/blackfennec/docs/source/software_documentation/architecture/index.rst

 Black Fennec
 """"""""""""
 When we take a closer look at the interfaces and services used by the "external" components, we can identify some concepts that can be found throughout this documentation.
-These are the heigh level concepts which are important for a complete picture of the project.
+These are the heigh-level concepts which are important for a complete picture of the project.
 Each component is conceptually largely independent of the others.
 This allows us to tune their view of the system to their needs.
-Think facade pattern but towards the core and not to hide legacy code but to minimize complexity whereby development efficiency is maximised.
+Think of the facade pattern but towards the core and not to hide legacy code but to minimize complexity whereby development efficiency is maximised.

 .. uml::